Dark sector production and baryogenesis from not quite black holes: Preliminaries on thermal 2-2-hole

 where $\alpha$ and $\beta$ are dimensionless couplings.
 These new terms bring in a spin-0 and a spin-2 mode with the tree level masses $m_0,\,m_2\approx \Mp/\sqrt{\beta},\,\Mp/\sqrt{\alpha}$.
 As the most generic solution in the theory, the existence of 2-2-holes relies on the Weyl tensor term, and its minimum mass is determined by the mass of the spin-2 mode, $\Mmin\approx \Mp^2/m_2$.
 In the quantum theory, the dimensionless coupling $\alpha\gtrsim 1$, and hence $\Mmin\gtrsim \Mp$.
 In the strong coupling scenario, the Planck mass arises dynamically by dimensional transmutation, where $\alpha\approx1$ and $\Mmin\approx \Mp$.
 In the weak coupling scenario, on the other hand, a large mass hierarchy is allowed and $\Mmin$ could be much larger than the Planck mass.

-As been found recently~\cite{Holdom:2019ouz,Ren:2019afg}, a thermal gas that is too soft to support an ultracompact configuration in GR is able to source a 2-2-hole in quadratic gravity.
+2-2-holes resemble black holes closely from the exterior, while it features a novel high curvature interior as dominated by quadratic curvature terms.\footnote{The name of the 2-2-holes is related to the special leading order behavior of metric functions around the origin, i.e. $g_{tt}, g_{rr}\propto r^2$, where $r$ is the radial coordinate~\cite{Holdom:2016nek}.} Around the gravitational radius, there is a transition region relating the two distinctive behaviors.
+For a typical 2-2-hole, the transition region is extremely narrow, and it is hard to tell apart from the current observations.
+No exotic form of matter is required for the existence of 2-2-holes.
+As an example, a thermal gas that is too soft to support an ultracompact configuration in GR is able to source a 2-2-hole in quadratic gravity~\cite{Holdom:2019ouz,Ren:2019afg}.
 This not only provides a more realistic endpoint for a generic gravitational collapse, but also enables the study for thermodynamics of ultracompact horizonless objects in parallel to the discussion of compact stars in GR~\cite{Sorkin:1981wd}.
 As a result, the thermodynamic behavior of 2-2-holes is expected to be closely related to the structure of their high-curvature interiors, and this serves as a sharp prediction of the theory.
 In the following, we first review the thermodynamics and evaporation of 2-2-holes, and then discuss the observational constraints from our earlier work~\cite{Aydemir:2020xfd}.